-The 2018 National Symposium, Design, Community, and Progressive Preservation, will take place September 26–29 and feature four days of engaging programming, exclusive tours, evening keynote conversations with visionary leaders, and the American Institute of Architects’ Trade Show showcasing an array of new and innovative building products and services.
+The 2018 National Symposium, Design, Community, and Progressive Preservation, will take place September 26–29 and feature four days of engaging programming, exclusive tours, morning and evening conversations with visionary leaders, and the American Institute of Architects’ Trade Show showcasing an array of new and innovative building products and services.

-Exhibit Columbus is collaborating with Docomomo US to create the theme of this year’s symposium, which will explore how investing in the value of good design can make communities better for everyone and how new approaches to preservation are positively incorporating our modern heritage into the future of cities.
+Exhibit Columbus is collaborating with Docomomo US to create the content of this year’s symposium, which will explore how investing in architecture, art, and design can make cities stronger and how new approaches to preservation are positively incorporating our modern heritage into the future of cities.

-The symposium will begin with a kick-off keynote conversation produced in partnership with the Indianapolis Museum of Art at Newfields, and then sessions will continue for three days inside many of the iconic buildings throughout Columbus.
-Finalists in the 2018 J. Irwin and Xenia S. Miller Prize Competition will be introduced during the symposium, and participate in sessions.
-The symposium will also feature exclusive tours – including the Miller House and Garden – and offer rare glimpses inside some of the modern masterpieces of the city.
+The symposium will begin on Wednesday, September 26 with a kick-off event in partnership with the Indianapolis Museum of Art at Newfields, and then conversations and special events will continue for three days inside many of the iconic buildings throughout Columbus.
+The 2018 J. Irwin and Xenia S. Miller Prize will also be introduced during the symposium and the finalists will participate in a session.
+In addition, the symposium will feature exclusive tours – including the Miller House and Garden – and offer rare glimpses inside some of the modern masterpieces of the city.

 Richard McCoyDirector of Landmark Columbus